Cellular senescence, a state of permanent growth arrest, has emerged as a hallmark and fundamental driver of the aging of the organism.

 They then "inactivated" as with a switch each of the first 50 genes "suspected" of contributing to cell rejuvenation to verify the effect.

-Among them, the KAT7 gene has been identified as a major target for alleviating cellular senescence.
+Among them, the KAT7 gene has been identified as one of the main targets for alleviating cellular senescence.
 Increased in human mesenchymal cells during physiological and pathological aging.
 The exhaustion of KAT7 attenuates cellular senescence, its overexpression instead accelerates it.

-Mechanically, inactivation of KAT7 reduced histone H14 lysine 3 acetylation, repressed transcription of p15INK4b, and rejuvenated senescent human stem cells.
+Mechanically, inactivation of KAT7 reduced histone H14 lysine 3 acetylation, p15INK4b repressed transcription, and rejuvenated senescent human stem cells.

 Cumulative studies have described that age-associated accumulation of senescent cells and proinflammatory cells in tissues and organs contributes to the development and progression ofaging and disorders related to aging.
 In mice, the ablation of senescent cells mitigates tissue degeneration and prolongs the span of health in mice.